-Our proforma net tangible book value as of June 30, 2019 was \$26.2 million, or \$0.10 per share.
-Proforma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the number of our shares of common stock outstanding as of June 30, 2019, after giving effect to the automatic conversion of all outstanding shares of convertible preferred stock into an aggregate of 179,011,431 shares of Class B common stock immediately prior to the completion of this offering.
+Our pro forma net tangible book value as of June 30, 2019 was \$26.2 million, or \$0.10 per share.
+Pro forma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the number of our shares of common stock outstanding as of June 30, 2019, after giving effect to the automatic conversion of all outstanding shares of convertible preferred stock into an aggregate of 179,011,431 shares of Class B common stock immediately prior to the completion of this offering.

-After giving effect to the sale by us of 24,000,000 shares of Class A common stock in this offering at an assumed initial public offering price of \$25.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value as of June 30, 2019 would have been \$592.2 million, or \$2.04 per share.
-This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$1.94 per share to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value of \$22.96 per share to new investors purchasing Class A common stock in this offering.
+After giving effect to the sale by us of 24,000,000 shares of Class A common stock in this offering at the initial public offering price of \$27.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value as of June 30, 2019 would have been \$637.8 million, or \$2.20 per share.
+This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$2.10 per share to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value of \$24.80 per share to new investors purchasing Class A common stock in this offering.
 We determine dilution by subtracting the pro forma as adjusted net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of Class A common stock.
 The following table illustrates this dilution on a per share basis:

-Assu med initial public offering price per share \$25.00 Historical net tangible book value per share as of June 30, 2019 \$(1.32) Increase per share attributable to the pro forma adjustments described above 1.42 Pro forma net tangible book value per share as of June 30, 2019 0.10 Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing shares in this offering 1.94 Pro f orma as adjusted net tangible book value per share after this offering 2.04 Dilut tion in pro forma as adjusted net tangible book value per share to new investors in this offering \$22.96 Pro f Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing shares in this offering forma as adjusted net tangible book value per share after this offering 2.0 4 \$22.96
+Initial public offering price per share \$27.00 Historical net tangible book value per share as of June 30, 2019 \$(1.32) Increase per share attributable to the pro forma adjustments described above 1.42 Pro forma net tangible book value per share as of June 30, 2019 0.10 Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing shares in this offering 2.10 Pro forma as adjusted net tangible book value per share after this offering 2.20 Dilution in pro forma as adjusted net tangible book value per share to new investors in this offering \$24.80 Dilution in pro forma as adjusted net tangible book value per share to new investors in this offering \$24.00